- The Rocket Monkeys

 - Extreme Omnivore: Wally's pet Trixie in "Trick or Trixie."

-- Faceless Eye: The inspector in "Inspection Day" has a giant eye for a head.
+- Faceless Eye: The Delivery Boy in "Inspection Day" has a giant eye for a head.

-- YAY-OK is later seen with Slo-Mo, wearing a robe.
-They are both hiding on a lunar crater...
+- YAY-OK is seen with Slo-Mo, wearing a robe.
+They are both hiding inside of a lunar crater.